abhihari01/Django-Project/README.md

   Database required:
     Sqllite

-  Create one superuser in shell to create one admin
+  To access admin interface create one admin in admin signup page